exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 final ExecResult result = plugin.install()
 ```

-You can check the execution result to find out, whether executing the installation script contained in the plug-in succeeded.
+You can check the execution result to find out whether the execution of the installation script contained in the plug-in succeeded.

 If you don't need the plug-in anymore, you can uninstall it in a similar way.

 ```java
 final ExecResult result = plugin.uninstall()
 ```

 ### Getting a Previously Installed Plug-in

 If you already installed a plug-in and need access to its control object, use the following method: